-1) Agreed-upon procedures on the annual and quarterly

-shares offering P - P 364,000
+2024 2023 1) Agreed-upon procedures on the annual and quarterly report on the use of the proceeds from the preferred shares offering ₽ 364,000 ₽ -

-The engagement involves the performance of agreed-upon procedures on the Quarterly Progress Report/Annual Summary Report on the Application of Proceeds from the preferred shares offering of the Parent Company for the year ending December 31, 2022 as requirement by the Philippine Stock Exchange and the Securities and Exchange Commission.
+The engagement involves the performance of agreed-upon procedures on the Quarterly Progress Report/Annual Summary Report on the Application of Proceeds from the Series B and Series C Preferred Shares offering of the Parent Company for the four (4) quarters of 2024 and the year ending December 31, 2024 as requirement by the Philippine Stock Exchange and the Securities and Exchange Commission.
+The engagement fee as shown above is inclusive of VAT.